QuentinRa/blog.quentinra.dev/programming/web/android/internet/index.md

 <div class="row row-cols-md-2"><div>

-By default, Retrofit do not store/load cookies.
+By default, Retrofit does not store/load cookies.
 It can be solved easily by creating a CookieJar.

 ```diff
 + import okhttp3.OkHttpClient